WillPiledriver/Lovecraft/README.md

 main.py has unnecessary code that integrates with Facebook as an example of how this software can be used by publishing results to an arbitrary Facebook page.

 ## How to use
 Using the package is quite simple.
 You must first have NLTK and gutenberg which can both be installed using pip.
-For 2.7+ you must install bsddb3 for gutenberg as it has been deprecated.
+For versions above 2.7 you must install bsddb3 for gutenberg as it has been deprecated.
 You can find the .whl for your version of python from [this unofficial windows binary page](https://www.lfd.uci.edu/~gohlke/pythonlibs/#bsddb3).

 ### Using your own library
 You must first create a directory containing your books in this format: